Visiting the fascinating country of the Netherlands

 Holland is a small country.
 The train from Rotterdam to Amsterdam was 45 minutes.

 Every trip to Europe is different.
 No country is the same.
 All of them are unique.
 Traveling can be hectic, especially if you do not know what you are doing.
-Each summer I hope to get better at traveling.
-I am convinced that the only way to get better at something is by doing it.
+Each summer, I hope to get better at traveling.
+I am convinced that doing it is the only way to get better at something.
 Sure – you can read a book, talk to others, and watch videos.
 I do a fair amount of that before each trip.
 But nothing trumps practical experience.
 I gain more and more every summer.
-After each trip, I jot down the best practices (what went well and should be factored into future plans) and lessons learned (what did not go well and should be avoided in the future).
-In this blog post, I am sharing what went well on this trip.
-Consider this list the top ten best practices from Holland.
+After each trip, I jot down the best practices (what went well and should be factored into plans) and lessons learned (what did not go well and should be avoided in the future).
+I am sharing what went well on this trip in this blog post.
+Consider this list of the top ten best practices from Holland.

 It was less than 20 minutes from Amsterdam to Haarlem on the train.